GO-HACKATHON/go-track/go-track-api/README.md

 ## Running

 This server runs on Node (tested on Node 6.7.0, but should work on Node >= 4).
-Get Node from (https://nodejs.org/en/)[https://nodejs.org/en/].
+Get Node from [https://nodejs.org/en/](https://nodejs.org/en/).

 **Running the server**

+First, create `config.js` file.
+The structure is provided in `example.config.js`.
+Then, run the following bash command.

 ```bash
 $ npm install